-Freshmen students receive training on sexual assault, domestic violence, dating violence, and stalking at the "SOAR" orientation program prior to the beginning of the Fall Semester.
+Incoming students receive training on sexual assault, domestic violence, dating violence, and stalking at the "SOAR" orientation program prior to the beginning of the Fall Semester.
 Awareness and prevention programs surrounding these significant issues also are offered in all residence areas and resources are available to personnel.
-Materials are available through the Department of Housing & Residence Life. the Police & Public Department, the Student Health Center, the Center for Counseling and Psychological Services (CAPS), the Dean of Students Office.
-Title IX Office, and the Center for Wellness Promotion.
+Materials are available through the Department of Housing & Residence Life, the Police & Public Safety Department, the Student Health Center, the

+Center for Counseling and Psychological Services (CAPS), the Dean of Students Office, the Office of Civil Rights & Title IX, and the Center for Wellness Promotion.

 Incoming students are provided an online awareness and prevention training module.
-UNC Charlotte uses its own online module, Niners Know, that thoroughly tackles issues of consent, bystander intervention, Carolina laws and University North policies, educational and other important information surrounding the topics of sexual assault, interpersonal violence, and stalking.
-New employees also received awareness and prevention training through New Employee Orientation, which now takes place online.
+UNC Charlotte uses its own online module, Niners Know, that thoroughly tackles issues of consent, bystander intervention, North Carolina laws and University policies, and other important educational information surrounding the topics of sexual assault, interpersonal violence, and stalking.
+New employees also receive awareness and prevention training through New Employee Orientation, which now takes place online.